MatasT-uni/Portfolio-Optimization-from-historical-data-s-p500-stock-by-using-Python/README.md

 Financial Engineering: Portfolio Optimization
 This project focuses on constructing an optimized portfolio using historical data from the S&P 500.
 The portfolio is designed to balance risk and return by minimizing risk or maximizing the Sharpe Ratio, considering various constraints and bounds.

+The data collection process involved downloading historical adjusted closing prices for a set of chosen stocks from the S&P 500 index using Yahoo Finance.
+The selected stocks for this analysis are:
+●	Apple Inc. (AAPL)
+●	Microsoft Corp.
+(MSFT)
+●	Alphabet Inc. (GOOGL)
+●	Amazon.com Inc. (AMZN)
+●	NVIDIA Corp.
+(NVDA)

 Project Structure
 The project is divided into several key steps: